-How are on quick and easy deploying of our applications into existing server infrastructures?
+How is Rust deployment onto existing server infrastructures?
 Well, stuff is looking quite good actually.

 Unikernels are the rising star and newest hot thing to do big scale deployment.
 With Rust being a system language unikernels are an obvious approach to the problem and doing your research you'll find that there is a lot happening here indeed.
-In fact, since sept 2015, rust itself supports the rumprun kernel as a compile target.
-That said, unikernels are still very young and a rather unexplored technology – unless you really need that extra security, you are probably better off running it on bare hardware for now.
+There's a number of unikernels which support rust:

 Do you know something we don't?